A generalization of circulant Hadamard and conference matrices: Introduction

-Our matrices are also closely related to Barker codes.
-A Barker code is a finite sequence of $n$ numbers $\{c_k\}$ with $c_k\in\{-1,1\}$ and $0\leq k \leq n-1$ such that it satisfies the equation $|\sum_{k=0}^{n-m-1}c_kc_{k+m}|\leq1$ for every $0\leq m\leq n-1$.
-It has been proven that only eight Barker codes exist for length $n\leq13$ \cite{BM08}, if we assume $c_0=c_1=1$ without loss of generality.
-Furthermore, the existence of a Barker code of length $n>13$ would imply that a circulant Hadamard matrix of size $n$ exists (see \cite[Chapter VI, \S14]{BJL99}).
-This means that Barker codes of length $n>13$ necessarily imply perfect auto-correlation for the sequence.
-We say that an auto-correlation is perfect if $\sum_{k=0}^{n-1}c_kc_{k+m \bmod n}=0$ for every $1\leq m\leq n-1$.
-Sequences with low auto-correlation have a fundamental importance in radar signals theory \cite{CB67}, data transmission and data compression \cite{H52}.
-It is thus interesting to search for new finite sequences having perfect auto-correlation, in a similar way as Huffman generalized Barker codes \cite{H62}.
-With this aim, in the present work we define sequences having the first element $c_0\geq0$ with absolute value different than one in general, i.e., the sequence $\{c_k\}$ does not have all its elements with constant amplitude.
+Our matrices are also closely related to Barker sequences.
+A Barker sequence is a finite sequence of $n$ numbers $\{c_k\}$ with $c_k\in\{-1,1\}$ and $0\leq k \leq n-1$ which satisfies $|\sum_{k=0}^{n-m-1}c_kc_{k+m}|\leq1$ for every $0\leq m\leq n-1$.
+It has been proven that only eight Barker sequences exist for length $n\leq13$ \cite{BM08}, if we assume $c_0=c_1=1$ without loss of generality.
+Furthermore, the existence of a Barker sequence of length $n>13$ would imply that a circulant Hadamard matrix of size $n$ exists (see \cite[Chapter VI, \S14]{BJL99}).
+This means that Barker sequences of length $n>13$ necessarily imply perfect autocorrelation for the sequence.
+We say that an autocorrelation is perfect if $\sum_{k=0}^{n-1}c_kc_{k+m \bmod n}=0$ for every $1\leq m\leq n-1$.
+Sequences with low autocorrelation have a fundamental importance in radar signals theory \cite{CB67}, data transmission and data compression \cite{H52}.
+It is thus interesting to search for new finite sequences having perfect autocorrelation, in a similar way as Huffman generalized Barker sequences \cite{H62}.
+With this aim, in the present work we define sequences having the first element $c_0\geq0$ different from one in general, i.e., the sequence $\{c_k\}$ does not have all its elements with constant amplitude.
 This perturbation in the amplitude of the signal allows us to find interesting novel results for sequences of any length $n$.
-From the point of view of correlations of finite sequences the main result of our paper can be stated as follows: We find the complete set of sequences $\{c_k\}$ of length $n$ with $c_0=n/2-1$, $c_k\in\{-1,1\}$ for $1\leq k\leq n-1$ and having perfect auto-correlation.
+From the point of view of correlations of finite sequences the main result of our paper can be stated as follows: We find the complete set of sequences $\{c_k\}$ of length $n$ with $c_0=n/2-1$, $c_k\in\{-1,1\}$ for $1\leq k\leq n-1$ and having perfect autocorrelation.
 These sequences exist for every $n\geq2$.
-Furthermore, we conjecture that every finite sequence of length $n$, with $c_0\geq0$, $c_k\in\{-1,1\}$ for $1\leq k\leq n-1$ and having perfect correlation satisfies $c_0=n/2-1$.
-If this conjecture is true, then Barker codes of length $n>13$ do not exist.
+Furthermore, we conjecture that every finite sequence of length $n$, with $c_0\geq0$, $c_k\in\{-1,1\}$ for $1\leq k\leq n-1$ and having perfect autocorrelation satisfies $c_0=n/2-1$.
+If this conjecture is true, then Barker sequences of length $n>13$ do not exist.